-From the 2020 Ministry Narrative
+From the 2021 Ministry Narrative

 Pastoral Care takes on a variety of expressions unique to every parish and context.
-For most communities, parishioners and staff take care of each other in times of need.
+For most communities of our size, parishioners take care of each other in times of need.
 We also are fortunate to have a capable staff and 6 retired clergy in our pews who are available for any pastoral emergencies that might arise.

 The wider mission of the church, again supported by our diocesan assessment, provides extensive pastoral care for those in the dawn of life, the children, and to those in the twilight of life, the elderly.
 Our pledges and our gifts support ministries which provide not only direct services, but also training to lay and ordained ministers throughout our country and the world.